oneiromancy/weather-app/README.md

 ### Observation

 Unfortunately, Yahoo has recently terminated its Yahoo Weather API and YQL services.
-Alternative weather/location APIs arrangements will be explored in due course.
+Alternative weather/location API arrangements will be explored in due course.

 ## Built With